ucla-imls-open-sci/ucla-imls-open-sci.github.io/cfp.md

 ### Dates

 The deadline for submission is **February 29th, 2024**.
-Awards will be announced by April 30th, 2024.
+Awards will be announced by April 30th - May 10th, 2024.

 ### [Apply Now](https://www.surveymonkey.com/r/83FXJCX)